marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - [git](https://github.com/git/git)
 - [docker](https://docs.docker.com/get-docker/)

-The steps below will setup a testing Docker environment for running tests.
+The steps below will set up a testing Docker environment for running tests.

 1. Clone this repo by running the CLI command: `git clone https://github.com/marshall7m/terraform-aws-infrastructure-live-ci.git`
 2. Within your CLI, change into the root of the repo
 3. Ensure that the environment variables from the `docker-compose.yml` file's `environment:` section are set.
 For a description of the `TF_VAR_*` variables, see the `tests/unit/variables.tf` and `tests/integration/variables.tf` files.
-4. Run `docker-compose run --rm unit /bin/bash` to setup a docker environment for unit testing or run `docker-compose run --rm integration /bin/bash` to setup a docker environment for integration testing.
+4. Run `docker-compose run --rm unit /bin/bash` to set up a docker environment for unit testing or run `docker-compose run --rm integration /bin/bash` to set up a docker environment for integration testing.
 The command will create an interactive shell within the docker container.
 5. Run tests within the `tests` directory

 ```